 \section{Conclusion}

-In this paper, we make the first attempt to theoretically study the multitask RL in the offline setting.
+In this paper, we theoretically study multitask RL in the offline setting.
 We show that offline multitask representation learning is provably more sample efficient than learning each task individually.
 We further show the benefit of employing the learned representation from the upstream to learn a near-optimal policy of a new downstream task, in reward-free, offline and online setting, that shares the same representation.
-We believe our work will open up many promising directions for future work for example studying the general function class representation learning in offline multitask setting.
+We believe our work will open up many promising directions for future work, for example, studying the general function class representation learning in offline multitask setting.